 The most vulnerable people in the region are expected to fulfill their basic needs, ensure food security in their households and ultimately build an enabling foundation for sustainable livelihoods, including agro/livestock-based enterprises and businesses.
-PUNOs will identify participants for cash-based interventions (CBI) to support economic recovery in all provinces of the Northern Region.
+PUNOs will identify participants for cash-based interventions (CBI) to support economic recovery in all provinces of the SE Region.
 Three types of CBIs will be implemented according to the level of vulnerability and potential sustainable gains and capabilities at individual, household and community levels:

-- Unconditional Cash Transfer (UCT): primarily for women with no/limited income; women-headed households; widowed women; people with disability; and elders. - Cash for Work (CfW): for unemployed women and men-headed households with particular focus on youth. - Cash for Market (CfM): with a primary focus on women and youth to support small and medium business (both formal and informal) including, in particular, women-led business and community-owned social enterprises.
+- Unconditional Cash Transfer (UCT): primarily for women with no/limited income; women-headed households; widowed women; people with disability; and elders. - Cash for Work (CfW): for unemployed women and men-headed households with particular focus on youth. - Cash for Market (CfM): with focus on women and youth to support small and medium business (both formal and informal) with particular focus on women-led business and community-owned social enterprises.

 The participants will be identified and engaged in CBIs based on vulnerability criteria and community assessments on poverty, food insecurity, access, and security.
 Formation of producer groups and/or livelihood enterprises will be supported by PUNOs.
-Members of these groups/enterprises and participants of CBI will receive cash, assets and tools and will acquire new knowledge through relevant training interventions - ranging from training to develop basic literacy skills, to technical and vocational skills for increased productivity.
-CfW and CfM participants will also acquire the means to improve marketing in the value chain and to explore opportunities for expansion - including across the borders where appropriate (i.e. by building the capacity of small enterprises for trade).
-Such interventions will capitalize on the existing MSME network of the Northern region that PUNOs have been engaging with in the past, even prior to 15 August powershift.
-PUNOs will also conduct market assessments and value chain studies that can feed into CBIs, community infrastructure development and resilient local economies.
+Members of these groups/enterprises and participants of CBI will receive cash, assets and tools and will acquire new knowledge through a range of trainings - ranging from training to develop basic literacy skills, to technical and vocational skills for increased productivity.
+CfW and CfM participants will also acquire the means to improve marketing in the value chain and to explore opportunities for expansion - including across the borders where appropriate (i.e., by building the capacity of small enterprises for trade enterprises).
+PUNOs will conduct market assessments and value chain studies that can feed into CBIs, community infrastructure development and resilient local economies.